fhkingma/bitswap/README.md

 Installation instructions for OpenMPI + Horovod are available on the [github page of Horovod](https://github.com/horovod/horovod).

+We also **highly recommend** using GPU's and a machine with a large memory capacity.
+PyTorch is highly optimized for GPU deployment and some calculations (especially discretization) might take up a large amount of memory.
 ##### Prepare ImageNet (32x32)
 First download the downsized version of ImageNet [here](http://image-net.org/small/download.php).
 Unpack the train and validation set directories in ``model/data/imagenet/train`` and ``model/data/imagenet/test`` respectively.
 After that, run
 ```